 Since humans are developing AI solutions, it is only natural to think that NLP and speech recognition are high on the list of achievements.
 The development of the NLP AI module is intrinsically tied to the advancement of two other modules: Deep Learning and Artificial Neural Networks, which happen to be at the cusp of AI reasoning.

 Think about a five-year old girl who is learning to hold conversations; as she becomes eloquent in the second grade of elementary school, has she only become a chatterbox?
 Not at all; her eloquence is but one aspect of her intellectual development, and we can safely assume that this little girl is becoming very smart.
-A similar development path can be expected of AI with regard to NLP.
+A similar development path can be expected of AI voice recognition software with regard to NLP.